Mohd-Daniyal/Serverless-Voting-Application/README.md

 # 2024 Favorite Programming Language Voting App

 Welcome to the 2024 Favorite Programming Language Voting App!
-This application allows users to vote for their favorite programming languages and view the rankings.
+This application allows users to vote for their favorite programming languages.

 ## Features

 - **Vote for Your Favorite Language:** Users can vote for their preferred programming languages.
-- **View Rankings:** View the language rankings based on the number of votes.
 - **Interactive Design:** The app has an interactive and visually appealing design.

 ## Technologies Used